bugtamer/areca-backup/docs/user/tutorial2.md

 ![](./images/main3.jpg)

-... right click and and hit the "Backup" item in the menu that appears.
+... right click and and hit the "`Backup`" item in the menu that appears.

 ![](./images/backup.jpg)